 Life is an infinitely flexible sandbox game, and you are a player.

 Your mission is to create, and experience, Who You Really Are.
 The three tools of creation are thought / word / action.

-The game is constantly generating quests / characters / props / circumstances to be used in the construction of Self.
-Who You Are is defined by how you think, speak and act relative to everything you encounter.
+The game is constantly generating quests / characters / objects / circumstances to be used in the construction of Self.
+Who You Are is defined by how you think, speak, and act relative to everything you encounter.